shihab7269/Two-Switch-Multiconverter/README.md

 <img src="Images/image-11.png" width="500" height="300">

+### Software/Coding
+To generate the gate driving pulse, Arduino uno board is used.
+The following pin's are used:

+   1. INPUT: Digital pin-7
+   2. OUTPUT: Digital pin-3, 2 (where 3 for T1 and 2 for T1 switch according to the designed circuit.)

+Here, total three arduino files are uploaded for up-converter, down-converter and ac voltage regulator apllications.
+Just download the code and upload to your arduino uno board.

 ### Output
 The following figures show the output voltage of the mid point type cycloconverter taking from a two channel digital oscilloscope.